Cookies on this website

 Our colleagues in the Medical Science Divisional Offices have put together a number of resources which are available for those who are at differing stages of the menopause.
 There are also resources for line-managers and co-workers.
 Please see the MSD pages for further information.

 There are further resources and guidance available on the University website which has a dedicated menopause section.
+These pages include information about a very helpful Teams site which is accessed by application and provides a supportive environment for people to share experiences and ask questions.

 The People and Organisational Development team have short course Menopause at work (SSO required) which looks at the common symptoms and long-term effects of the menopause and sets out key steps for organisations to take in raising awareness and supporting staff.